RaVoTTi/data1201/lab10/questions.md

 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?

+I think that the problem is the spaces after and before the words. or maybe other words have two spaces instead of only one. that's why we see many empty columns.
+I think that we can trim the sentences before spliting